 EVAPORATOR.
 That part of the system in which liquid refrigerant is vaporized to produce refrigeration.

 EXCESS AIR.
 The amount of air provided in addition to theoretical air to achieve complete combustion of a fuel, thereby preventing the formation of dangerous products of combustion.

 EXHAUST SYSTEM.
-An assembly of connected ducts, plenums, fittings, registers, grilles and hoods through which air is conducted from the space or spaces and exhausted to the outside atmosphere.
+An assembly of connected ducts, plenums, fittings, registers, grilles and hoods through which air is conducted from the space or spaces and exhausted to the outdoor atmosphere.

 EXTRA-HEAVY DUTY COOKING APPLIANCE.
-Extra-heavy duty cooking appliances include appliances utilizing solid fuel such as wood, charcoal, briquettes, and mesquite as the primary source of heat for cooking.
+Extra-heavy duty cooking appliances include appliances utilizing solid fuel such as wood, charcoal, briquettes, and mesquite to provide all or part of the heat source for cooking.